howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 ![Apollo Server Landing Page](https://i.imgur.com/2bOq8c1.png)

-If you click on the **Query your server** button, you will be redirected to The Apollo Studio Explorer.
+If you click on the **Query your server** button, you will be redirected to the Apollo Studio Explorer.
 This is an _online web-based GraphQL IDE_ for running queries and exploring your schema (along with many other advanced features).

 > **Note:** If you'd prefer an _offline_ IDE that does not need access to the internet, there's a section covering this at the bottom of this chapter.

 ![Apollo Studio Explorer](https://i.imgur.com/jsDqCAi.png)

-In the **Schema** tab placed on the left (the first icon under the apollo logo), you can see the entire GraphQL schema.
+In the **Schema** tab placed on the left (the first icon under the Apollo logo), you can see the entire GraphQL schema.
 There's not much there right now, but in the future it will come in handy to explore the details of your schema.

 ![Schema Apollo Studio](https://i.imgur.com/fJK6FGq.gif)